 Advertising and Marketing Costs

-Advertising and marketing expense includes cost for promotional materials and trade show expenses for the marketing of the Company’s products and services.
-Advertising and marketing expenses were $0.1 million and $0.7 million for the three months ended March 31, 2017 and 2016, respectively, and are reflected in selling, general and administrative expenses in the Company’s condensed consolidated statements of operations.
+Advertising and marketing expenses includes cost for promotional materials and trade show expenses for the marketing of the Company’s products and services.
+Advertising and marketing expenses were $0.3 million and $0.2 million for the three months ended June 30, 2017 and 2016, respectively, and $0.5 million and $0.4 million for the six months ended June 30, 2017 and 2016, respectively.
+Advertising and marketing expenses are reflected in selling, general and administrative expenses in the Company’s condensed consolidated statements of operations.

 The accounting and reporting requirements with respect to accounting for income taxes require an asset and liability approach.
 Deferred income tax assets and liabilities are computed for differences between the financial statement and tax bases of assets and liabilities that will result in future taxable or deductible amounts, based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances are established, when necessary, to reduce deferred income tax assets to the amount expected to be realized.

 In accordance with U.S. GAAP, the Company is required to determine whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 Derecognition of a tax benefit previously recognized could result in the Company recording a tax liability that would reduce net assets.
-Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of March 31, 2017 and December 31, 2016.
+Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of June 30, 2017 and December 31, 2016.
 The Company is subject to income tax examinations by major taxing authorities for all tax years since 2013 and its tax returns may be subject to review and adjustment at a later date based on factors including, but not limited to, on-going analyses of and changes to tax laws, regulations and interpretations thereof.
-No interest expense or penalties have been recognized as of March 31, 2017 and December 31, 2016.
-During the three months ended March 31, 2017 and 2016, the Company recognized no adjustments for uncertain tax positions.
+No interest expense or penalties have been recognized as of June 30, 2017 and December 31, 2016.
+During the three and six months ended June 30, 2017 and 2016, the Company recognized no adjustments for uncertain tax positions.